antonosmond/gitops-tag-flow/README.md

 ![initial-state](./diagrams/gitops-flow-initial.png)

-ArgoCD in staging is watching the `app-staging` tag and ArgoCD in production is watching the `app-production` tag.
+ArgoCD in staging is watching the `app/staging` tag and ArgoCD in production is watching the `app/production` tag.
 Both tags point to the same git revision and each ArgoCD deployment has synced the chart at that revision to its cluster.

 ### Staging Deployment

-We update the application code in the application code repo and a GitHub workflow in that repo bumps the app version, builds & pushes a new docker image and then executes the `stage` workflow in this repo, passing the new app version as an input.
+We update the application code in the application code repo and a GitHub workflow in that repo bumps the app version, builds & pushes a new docker image and then executes the `update-chart` workflow in this repo, passing the new app version as an input.

-The `stage` workflow updates the helm chart with the new app version and opens a PR with the changes.
+The `update-chart` workflow updates the helm chart with the new app version and opens a PR with the changes.

 The PR is merged and the `deploy` workflow "moves" the staging tag to the new revision: